Murali (Malayalam actor)

 Murali started his film career playing villain roles and soon turned to character acting.
 He played the leading role in the 1992 film Aadhaaram, which gave a "break" to his career.
 The film was well received at the box office and Murali ascended to the status of a star in Malayalam cinema, which he enjoyed for a few years during the 1990s.

 Besides acting, he was the chairman of the Kerala Sangeetha Nataka Academy from 2006 until his death.
 He also authored five books, and was also a Sangeetha Nataka Academy award winner.
 He contested at the 1999 Lok Sabha polls as a communist candidate without success.
 He was also the Director of the CPI(M) promoted television company Malayalam Communications Limited, which runs Malayalam TV channels Kairali TV, People TV and We TV.
-His last film was the 2009 Tamil film Aadhavan.
+His last film was the 2011 film Ven Shankhu Pol.
 He is one of the founders of the Malayalam film actors association AMMA.